This website uses cookies

 4.1.
 File Compression

-The best-known compression is undoubtedly Gzip compression that reduces the size of static resources.
+The best-known compression is undoubtedly Gzip compression which reduces the size of static resources.
 For example, you can compress JavaScript files to half of the original size without affecting the performance.
 To find out the compression status of your store, try the Gzip compression test.

 4.2.
 CSS Resources